coachmecoachd/Wing-Man-/README.md

 1.  **Get a Key:** Visit [Google AI Studio](https://aistudio.google.com/app/apikey) and create a free API key.
 2.  **Create Config File:**
-    *   Create a new file in the root folder named `.env`
+    *   Create a new file named `.env` in the root of your project folder.
     *   Open it and add your key:
         ```
         API_KEY=AIzaSy...YourActualKeyHere